aarshdeepkaur2/Fitness-tracker-fullstack/docs/architecture-kk.md

 File: `src/hooks/useProgress.ts`

 ### What it does
-Gives React components reusable presentation logic.
-Maintains track of all goals' statuses and uses `progressService` to coordinate UI changes with data operations.
+“Provides reusable presentation logic for React components.
+Keeps track of all goal statuses and uses progressService to synchronize UI updates with data operations.”

 ### Why this logic belongs here
 React components can remain tidy and render-focused thanks to hooks.
 In order for it to be reused across other components if necessary, this hook encapsulates all state management (add, update, remove, and refresh).